chiara-phillips/chiara-phillips/README.md

  <h1> Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px">, I'm Chiara! </h1>

-I am a cartographer, Earth Science Researcher and Solutions Engineer based in Berlin, Germany.
+I am a Cartographer, Earth Science Researcher and Solutions Engineer based in Berlin, Germany.
 My mission is to infuse my expertise in remote sensing and machine learning with my superpower for cartographic storytelling to provide actionable insights for a more regenerative world for generations to come. 🌎✨

 🌱 Day-to-day, I use remote sensing and machine learning to monitor carbon sequestration in soils.